-A tummy tuck is done under general anesthesia and usually takes between three and fours hours.
-Before you are put under anesthesia Dr. Adams will have you stand and your incision line will be marked.
-The incision is a very long one and goes from hip to hip or longer in some cases.
-Once you are asleep, your skin is prepped and your are positioned for surgery.
-The incision is made and the skin is lifted up from the abdominal wall, all the way up to the xyphoid process.
-The umbilicus is released from its position in the skin and stays attached to the abdominal wall.
-The muscles are then tightened and the skin re-draped over the abdomen.
-The umbilicus is marked for a new position and the excess skin is removed.
+A tummy tuck is performed under general anesthesia and usually takes three to four hours.
+Prior to anesthesia, Dr. Adams will mark your incision lines, which will extend hip to hip or longer.
+During surgery, the incision is made and the skin is lifted from the abdominal wall, up to the xyphoid process.
+The umbilicus is released from its positioning in the dermis, but will remain attached to the abdominal wall.
+The muscles are then tightened and the skin is then re-draped over the abdomen.
+The umbilicus is marked for a new position and excess skin is removed.
 The skin is sutured in place with a combination of absorbable and non-absorbable sutures.

 What can I expect after surgery?

 Plan on 2-3 weeks of limited activity and possible assistance from a caretaker- friend, spouse, or relative.
 The first ten days you are stooped over and walking cautiously.
 As the skin stretches and gets used to its new positioning, you will slowly begin to straighten your posture.

 Drains may be removed within 10 days, depending on a consistent 24-hour low amount of outputs.
 While the drains are intact, you are required to record the fluid amount twice daily.
 Dr. Adams’ assistant will contact you every day after your surgery to monitor your amounts and check on your progress.
 Wound care around the drain sites and incisions is easy and you will be taught how to properly care for these areas before you leave the surgery center, with additional take-home instructions.